linusha/FoDS21-Demo/README.md

 The course happened remotely due to the corona virus pandemic.
 Therefore I recorded two video lectures where I discussed the contents of the slide deck that can be found in this repository.

-The second one also acts as a step-by-step guide for using git in R Studio projects and was enriched by a demo with concrete examples.

 The contents of this slide deck are under CC BY-NC-SA 4.0 license.